How Bliq predicts the parking situation without a single sensor

 - where At is the actual valued and Ft the predicted value

 - A baseline model that considers only static PCD parameters works but can in fact not stand by itself, because these parameters alone fail to explain sufficient amounts of the general variance in parking related traffic.

 - Models that consider static and dynamic contextual and pFCD data perform best.

 - Predictions in the near future (next 1–8 hours) are notably more reliable compared to predictions over longer time frames (24–72 hours).

 In this article, we highlighted how traffic data reveals crucial findings on the availability of on-street parking — in terms of real-time feeds and near-future predictions.
-The system is highly scalable and works nationwide at dense spatial coverage without having stationary hardware sensors installed in the field.
+The system is highly scaleable and works nationwide at dense spatial coverage without having stationary hardware sensors installed in the field.
 Moreover, we lined out the process of validating the parking prediction model and determining its accuracy.

 With Bliq, we can enhance all kinds of mobility services with the best predictive and real-time parking availability information.
 We help our customers build better solutions with dynamic last-mile guidance directly to the open parking spot.
 At the same time, cities can extend capabilities of todays off-street parking guidance systems by additionally including (paid & free) on-street parking, which will greatly contribute to reducing parking-caused traffic.

 Bliq is a German university spin-off startup company based in the city of Braunschweig.
-The companies purpose is to enhance today’s mobility services by adding best-in class predictive and realtime parking data to their offerings.
-Mobility services can access Bliq predictive and realtime parking via the ParkingCloud® API .
+The companies purpose is to enhance today’s mobility services by adding best-in class predictive and real-time parking data to their offerings.
+Mobility services can access Bliq predictive and real-time parking via the ParkingCloud® API .
 The API is currently available in 140+ German cities with prospected EU wide coverage until late 2019.